 If you have searched Chinook and a book or microform is not located in the Libraries, click on the brown Prospector button in the upper right-hand corner of the Chinook search screen.
 This action will rerun your search in the catalogs of 20+ academic, public, and special libraries in Colorado and Wyoming.
 If the item is found, you can order it online through Prospector.
 You should allow 3-5 days to receive the material.

 CRL is a consortium of North American universities, colleges, and independent research libraries that acquires and preserves traditional and digital resources for research and teaching and makes them available to member institutions through interlibrary loan and electronic delivery.
 Its records are loaded into Prospector, and you can request electronically from there.
 CRL's loan period is much longer than traditional ILL, and purchase requests can be made for materials that fit in with its collections.

-If you are in a database, click on "Find it at CU" and follow the "document delivery/ILL" link into ILLiad.
-Otherwise, go directly into ILLiad to make your request.
-You should allow a week to receive the material.
+Go directly into ILLiad to make your request.
+You should allow 1-3 days to receive the material.